Custom Ordering Information

 A great way to start exploring what you do and don't like is to take a look at my past work; the most comprehensive collection of these images is on my Flickr page.

 To be sure that you order the correct size, I suggest stopping in at a local jewelry shop to have your finger sized.
 Be aware that wider ring bands may tend to feel snugger than narrow bands, so if you’re going to order a wide band, ask your local jeweler to use a wide band sizer.
 Another thing to consider is the fact that comfort-fit bands can sometimes feel slightly more loose than straight-sided bands.

 If you're trying to surprise someone with a ring and you need help guessing his/her ring size, check out these helpful tips.

 There are a huge variety of fair trade stones available for your custom piece.

 Whether you are looking for something traditional and diamond-like (I use moissanite), or something more colorful, chances are, there is a fair trade option that will meet your needs.
 I’ve even put together a guide to fair trade birthstones.

 I use recycled Harmony Metals in all of my work.

 [ Read about my commitment to working with ethical materials. ]

-Neither sterling silver nor palladium sterling silver are generally recommended for wedding rings due to their softness and susceptibility to showing nicks, dings, and scratches with daily long-term wear.
-While I do still offer some rings in my Etsy shop that contain silver, I am no longer able to accomodate custom orders in silver.
+Sterling silver is not generally recommended for wedding rings due to its softness and susceptibility to showing nicks, dings, and scratches with daily long-term wear.
+While I do still offer some rings in my Etsy shop that contain silver, I am no longer able to accommodate custom orders in silver.

 14k yellow, white, rose, and green gold are also available for most designs.
 All will hold up well to a lifetime of wear.
 Gold does not oxidize (or tarnish), and it accepts a variety of finishes, including polished, brushed, etc.